lh9171338/SIFT/README.md

 ===

 # 1. Introduction
->>This repository is original SIFT algorithm implemented by Matlab.
+>>This repository is the original SIFT algorithm implemented by Matlab.

 # 2. Usage
 ## 2.1 Run